tdpetrou/pandas_cub/README.md

 * If the array kind is 'U' change it to 'O'
 * Create an instance variable `_values` to store the data as a dictionary
-* Create another instance variable `_column_info`, a dictionary that maps the column name to the data type by converting the array kind with help from the constant dictionary `DTYPE_NAME`
+* Create another instance variable `_column_info`, a dictionary that maps the column name to the data type as a string.
+Use the `kind` of each array to get the data type as a string from the constant dictionary `DTYPE_NAME`.

 Verify results with:
 `$ pytest tests/test_dataframe.py::TestDataFrameCreation::test_df_mix`